vaimo/magento-composer-installer/README.md

         "map": [
             [
                 "*",
-                "tools/Magento/Migration"
+                "dev/tools/Magento/Tools/Migration"
             ]
         ]
     }
 }
 ```

-Final location will be `<root>/tools/Magento/Migration`
+Final location will be `<magento_root>/tools/Magento/Migration`

 ## Autoload

-After handling all magento components, file `app/etc/vendor_path.php` with path to `vendor` directory is created inside application directory.
+After handling all magento components, file `<magento_root>app/etc/vendor_path.php` with path to `vendor` directory is created inside application directory.

 This information allows the application to utilize Composer autoloader in case any libraries are installed in `vendor` directory.
 The path to `vendor` varies between particular installations and depends on `magento-root-dir` setting for the Magento Composer Installer.
 That's why it should be generated for each installation.

-After `composer install/update` is done the application is ready to work.
+You must run `composer install` to install dependencies for a new application or `composer update` to update dependencies for an existing application.

 ## Deployment Strategy

 The default deployment strategy used by Magneto Composer Installer is `copy`.
 It will copy each files/directories from `vendor` directory to its designated location based on `extra/map` information stored in each component `composer.json` file.

-There are [other deployment strategy](https://github.com/magento-hackathon/magento-composer-installer/blob/master/doc/Deploy.md) that could be used, however Magento 2.x system does not guarantee its successful operation.
+There are [other deployment strategy](https://github.com/magento/magento-composer-installer/blob/master/doc/Deploy.md) that could be used, however Magento 2.x system does not guarantee its successful operation.